About Us

 ESOC has achieved both Bronze and Silver awards in the SOA Club accredition scheme introduced in September 2018.

-For junior members, there is a junior newsletter, and regular junior coaching sessions, focussing on fun as well as coaching activities.
+For junior members, there are regular junior coaching sessions, focussing on fun as well as coaching activities.
 ESOKids have been very successful, with members being chosen for the Scottish Junior Orienteering Squad and representing Scotland at regional and national competitions, and also the GB squad at international competitions.

 The club organises a variety of orienteering events throughout the year.
-Typically these include small local events, as well as larger events in a variety of formats including Sprint events, Relay events, Score events, and Urban events, as well as Forest events.
-Every 2 years, ESOC is involved in the very successful Scottish 6 Days Orienteering event; the latest one was Lochaber 2021.
+Typically these include small local events, as well as larger events in a variety of formats including Sprint, Relay, Score, and Urban events, as well as Forest events.
+Every 2 years, ESOC is involved in the very successful Scottish 6 Days Orienteering event; the latest one was Moray 2023, and the next will be Royal Deeside 2025.

 A pool of experienced members is able to organise, plan and control events, as well as mapping orienteering areas and training newcomers.
 The club is always looking to expand its skill set, and actively encourages all members to get involved.
 We encourage and support members who need formal training courses to improve their skills.

-ESOC organises various coaching activities, and weekly training activities at venues around the city, for both seniors and juniors - for more details, see the Coaching & Training item on this website.
+ESOC organises various coaching activities, for both seniors and juniors - for more details, see the Coaching & Training section of this website.

 Being a member of an orienteering club is not essential to take part in orienteering, but it does bring many local benefits.
 There are also benefits to being a member of the wider Scottish Orienteering Association and British Orienteering.
 Membership gives contact with others (who share their enthusiasm for the sport, their experience, support and guidance) as well as the social dimension.
-All members receive the ESOC newsletter 'Capital-O', the junior newsletter 'The O-Zone', and other regular communications with information on future events, as well as news and views from far and wide.
+All members receive the ESOC newsletter 'Capital-O' and other regular communications with information on future events, as well as news and views from far and wide.

-For further information about how to join our club, or about orienteering in the Edinburgh area, please send an enquiry to ESOC through the contacts page or see the Membership page on this website.
+For further information about how to join our club, or about orienteering in the Edinburgh area, please send an enquiry to ESOC through the Contacts page or see the Join the Club page on this website.